Terms and conditions

 9. If there is a problem with the products

 9.1 How to tell us about problems.
 If you have any questions or complaints about the product, please contact us.
 The fastest way to contact us is using our chat facility.
-You can also email us at email@example.com, telephone our customer service team on 0161 259 0170 or write to us at Digital Pharmacy, Merchants Warehouse Castle Street, Castlefield, Manchester, M3 4LZ.
+You can also email us at firstname.lastname@example.org, telephone our customer service team on 0161 259 0170 or write to us at Digital Pharmacy, Merchants Warehouse, Castle Street, Castlefield, Manchester, M3 4LZ.
 We may refer you to one of our pharmacists if our customer services team cannot provide the information that you need (for example, if your question relates to a medicine).
-Depending on the nature of your question or complaint, we may also direct you to your GP surgery or Royal Mail as appropriate.
+Depending on the nature of your question or complaint, we may also direct you to your GP surgery, or Royal Mail or Topspeed, if appropriate.

 10. Price and payment